bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 *nTop delivers a precise, interactive visual programming environment that leads the industry's transition to geometry as code.*

-These kinds of implicit models are incredibly robust because it uses basic computer operations that always work:
+These kinds of implicit models are incredibly robust because they use basic computer operations that always work:
 - Offsetting?
 Simple addition/subtraction.
 - Boolean operations?
 Min/max functions.
 - Blends and drafts always succeed.